Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Port Kennedy was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Port Kennedy was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 The top three ancestry groups are English (36.3%), Australian (25.4%), and Scottish (7.7%).
-Some ethnic groups show notable divergences: Maori is overrepresented at 2.4%, Welsh at 0.9%, and New Zealand at 1.2% compared to regional averages.
+Some ethnic groups show significant differences: Maori are overrepresented at 2.4%, Welsh also stand out at 9% of Port Kennedy's population, and New Zealanders make up 1.2%.

 Frequently Asked Questions - Diversity